 Our board of directors has three standing committees: an audit committee, a compensation committee and a nominating and corporate governance committee, each of which has the composition and responsibilities described below.
-The audit committee, compensation committee and nominating and corporate governance committee all operate under charters reviewed annually by the respective committees and approved by our board of directors (copies of which can be found on our website by visiting www.scpharmaceuticals.com and under "Investor Relations - Corporate Governance").
-The Board of Directors adopted an amended charter for the Compensation Committee in December 2019.
+The audit committee, compensation committee and nominating and corporate governance committee all operate under charters reviewed annually by the respective committees and approved by our board of directors (copies of which can be found on our website at www.scpharmaceuticals.com under "Investor Relations - Corporate Governance").